WITS/Q.js/README.md

 el.addClass("foo");
 ```

-There are several classes that can be used to modify classes
+There are several methods that can be used to modify classes

 ### addClass(String name)
 Adds class `name` to the element its called on.